British Hospitality Association: History

-In 1926, association decided to change its name again and became the Hotel & Restaurant Association of Great Britain (HRA).
+In 1926, the association decided to change its name again and became the Hotel & Restaurant Association of Great Britain (HRA).
 In 1948 it combined with the Residential Hotel Association (founded 1918) to form the British Hotels and Restaurants Association (BHRA).

 When Prince George, Duke of Kent gave a toast at the 22nd Annual Luncheon, HRH commented the association's work by saying that "The hotel industry is important as a dispenser of happiness.
 With resolution on your part to provide the service required, there is no reason why the hotel trade in Great Britain should not enter into a new era of prosperity".

 The bombing of the Second World War had a serious effect on the hotel industry as many hotels were destroyed.
 It includes some notable names such as the Carlton (now New Zealand House).
 The association and the industry struggled but when the war was over, HRA worked hard to obtain a fair share of the building materials for refurbishments.

 In the early 1970s, HRA merged with the Caterer's Association and was renamed as British Hotels, Restaurants and Caterers' Association (BHRCA).
 In a few years, BHRCA claimed to represent over half of the hotels with 5+ bedrooms across the UK.
 In the late 1980s, the association changed its name to its present form, the British Hospitality Association (designed by Saatchi and Saatchi), to make it shorter, be modern and reflect the wider industry it represents.

 Other successful campaigns include fighting a proposal by the EU to prevent business travellers from claiming VAT back and a proposal that hotels must pay more for television licences.

 At present, the BHA represents 40,000 establishments with over 500,000 employees across the UK (excluding NI); which includes hotels, restaurants, clubs, catering companies, food & service management and leisure outlets.
 Members range from independent businesses (73% of total number of members) to international groups (8%).

 One of the main agendas for the association in 2011 is a campaign to reduce the level of VAT charged to hotel rooms and attractions to increase competitiveness of the UK hospitality against other EU members which mostly charge a lower VAT rate for accommodation and food served in restaurants.